jessemin/AhoCorasick-in-Scala/README.md

 # Revisiting Aho-Corasick in Scala
-*an aho-corasick pattern matching algorithm in Scala*
+*an aho-corasick String pattern matching algorithm in Scala*

 ## Introduction
 * Scala implementation of Aho-Corasick Algorithm